-Our operations in the United States are subject to U.S. federal, state and local environmental laws and administrative regulations concerning, among other things, the management of hazardous materials and the discharge of pollutants to the atmosphere and to surface waters.
-Our U.S. operations have been the subject of administrative action by federal, state (or provincial) and local environmental authorities.
-The resolution of any of these claims may result in significant liabilities.
+Our former operations in the United States were subject to U.S. federal, state and local environmental laws and administrative regulations concerning, among other things, the management of hazardous materials and the discharge of pollutants to the atmosphere and to surface waters.
+These operations were the subject of administrative action by federal, state (or provincial) and local environmental authorities.
+Although our U.S. facilities ceased operations in 2023, the resolution of any of these claims may result in significant liabilities.
 See "Item 3-Key Information-Risk Factors-Risks Related to the Global Economy and Our Business-In the event of environmental violations at our facilities we may incur significant liabilities" and "Item 8-Financial Information-Legal Proceedings."